sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

 sage: circle.homology(1, base_ring=QQ)  # homology with coefficients
 Vector space of dimension 1 over Rational Field
  }}}
- A number of simplicial complexes are already defined: type {{{simplicial_complexes.}}} and hit the TAB key to get a list.
+ A number of simplicial complexes are already defined.
+For example, type {{{simplicial_complexes.}}} and then hit the TAB key to get a list.
  {{{
 sage: K = simplicial_complexes.KleinBottle()
 sage: K.cohomology()  # without an argument, get all homology groups as a dictionary